SOLDIER TESTIMONIALS

 Israel

-I moved back to Israel to start school, after being released from the army for a year.
-Civilian life in Israel was nothing like being a soldier.
+I moved back to Israel to start school.
 The bureaucracy seemed to pile up, I had to finish registration and enrollment in school, find and furnish an apartment, pass the Hebrew requirement, apply for scholarships, register with Misrad Haklitah, and a laundry list of other affairs I had no idea how to approach.
-Fred and Garin Tzabar referred me to the Benji Hillman Foundation because of prior experience they had working with the foundation.
+I was referred to the Benji Hillman Foundation Guidance Center.
 Dana immediately met with me and paired me up with a mentor to help me get through the list that stood between me and a successful start of the school year.
-My amazing mentor Tami, happened to work in the faculty at Ben Gurion University where I was planning on studying.
+My amazing mentor, Tami, happened to work in the faculty at Ben Gurion University where I was planning on studying.
 She helped me with all administrative affairs I had to resolve with the enrollment office.
 Tami always welcomed me in her office, stopping everything to help even with things that are completely unrelated to the lone soldier program.
 She also organized a donation of appliances for my apartment (a brand new laundry machine and dryer) and contacted friends in the city offices so they could help speed up the piles of paperwork I sent them.
 I am eternally indebted to her for the warmth, help and advice I received through it all.
 Today, I am in the middle of the first semester.
 All of the obstacles are behind me and I’m finally settled in, thanks to all help and patience from the foundation.

 Amit N.